medialab/defacto-enrichment-public/compile-rss/README.md

 # `defcomp` De Facto enrichment compiler

 This tool is designed to solve a problem.
-One goal of the `defacto-enrichment` workflow is, thanks to an in-memory SQL database, to retain previous enrichments even when a URL has been deleted or metadata is otherwise no longer available.
-For this reason, a later iteration of an enrichment might contain less information than a previous iteration.
+One goal of the `defacto-enrichment` workflow is to retain previously collected metadata even when a URL has been deleted or metadata is otherwise no longer available.
+For this reason, an earlier iteration of a dataset's enrichment might contain more information than a later iteration.

 When you run the `defacto-enrichment` workflow on a set of claim-reviews, you generate a file, `./data/enriched-urls.json`.
-When that set of claim-reviews is updated regularly and you run the `defacto-enrichment` workflow regularly, you generate a set of files.
-Ideally, the updated set of claim-reviews would have the previous run's enrichments in them, but this is not always possible.
+When that set of claim-reviews is updated regularly and you run the `defacto-enrichment` workflow regularly, you generate a set of enrichment files.
+Ideally, that regularly updated set of claim-reviews would have the previous run's enrichments in them, but this is not always possible.
 For example, when you're collecting a set of claim-reviews from a source that you cannot modify, you have to save the iterations of the enrichment.

-Thus the problem to solve is compiling a set of enrichments, generated over time, retaining all information that was ever available and recorded in an out-file, such as `./data/enriched-urls.json`.
+Thus the problem to solve is compiling a set of enrichemnt files, generated over time, retaining all the information that was ever available and recorded in `./data/enriched-urls.json`.

 ---